What is a University Technical College?

 Will students have to wear uniform?

 Students must wear UTC business dress.
-Full details are on the Business Attire page of our school websites:
+Full details are on the Business Attire page of our website.

 Will there be homework as well as a longer school day?